matiasenrigue/Taximize/apps/backend/src/entities/README.md

 This directory contains the core business entities and their associated logic for the backend application.
 Each entity is organized as a self-contained module with its own controllers, services, models, routes, and tests.

+> Link to check API documentation for all the entites

 ## Directory Structure

 - **auth/** - Authentication and authorization logic